Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Method

-where $p_i$ is the estimated probability of one small network $M_i$, and $H(p) = \mathbb{E} [-\log (p)]$ is the Shannon entropy of distribution $p$.
-The co-training loss is also used in DML~\cite{2018_CVPR_DML}, but its concrete form is different, \ie, DML uses Kullbac-Leibler~(KL) divergence between two predictions.
-Through this co-training manner, one network can also learn something valuable from its peers because the predicted probability contains meaningful information about objects.
-For example, a model classifies an object as \textit{Chihuahua} may also give high confidence about \textit{Japanese spaniel} since they are both dogs.
-This is valuable information that defines a rich similarity structure over objects~\cite{2015_HintonKD}.
+where $p_i$ is the estimated probability of $M_i$, and $H(p) = \mathbb{E} [-\log (p)]$ is the Shannon entropy of the distribution of $p$.
+Through this co-training manner, one network can learn valuable information from its peers, which defines a rich similarity structure over objects.
+For example, a model classifies an object as \textit{Chihuahua} may also give high confidence about \textit{Japanese spaniel} since they are both dogs~\cite{2015_HintonKD}.
+DML uses the Kullback-Leibler~(KL) divergence between predictions of every two networks.
+Their purpose is similar to ours.